 So you have a goal (get fitter, lose weight, learn a new skill etc.) you pretty much know what you need to do to get there, or at least you can find out...but that's not the problem.
 The challenge is keeping motivated and on track.

 Here are 5 tips that may help:

 1. Be the #1 fan of the journey required to achieve your goal.
-This is deserves to be number one.
+This deserves to be number one.
 Be fanatical about your goal.
 Treat it like an area of study.
 Dedicate time in learning about what it takes to get there.
 Research what other people have done, how did they do it?
 People close to you will sense your enthusiasm!

 2. Collect data and use it to track progress.
-Not just numbers and measurements, perhaps seek feedback form others, take pictures over time, arrange mini knowledge tests, post your progress on social media, log your feelings on a scale from 1 to 10 etc...
+Not just numbers and measurements, perhaps seek feedback from others, take pictures over time, arrange mini knowledge tests, post your progress on social media, log your feelings on a scale from 1 to 10 etc...

 4. Suffer set-backs and bounce back.
-Set backs are inevitable, so let them happen, accept them, then take action.
+Setbacks are inevitable, so let them happen, accept them, then take action.
 Reflect on the situation, make a plan and learn from the minor blip - bounce back even stronger!

 5. Share your learning, rants & celebrations with others.
 Tell those close to you all about your journey, share the experience and make it a healthy topic of conversation.
-Let off some steam now and again to vent and share also your frustrations.
+Let off some steam now and again to vent and share your frustrations.
 Once off your chest, you'll be back on track.
 Celebrate your progress at key points - remember to celebrate in a way that maintains the progress made so far.

 Does this help?